FaultyData/Marlin-2.0.5.3/README.md

 Search for text "jpn" to find options I've edited that were not in vanilla Marlin

 Use file in marlin/src/pins to silence speaker beeps for menu items

+firmware.bin file is a pre-compiled version of all options as they exist in the configuration files posted here.